- Video: Ear Infection in Babies: Causes, Symptoms & Treatment

 - What is an Ear Infection?

-- Why are Ear Infections Common in Babies?
+- Why Are Ear Infections Common in Babies?

 - What Causes Ear Infections in Babies?

-- Ear Infection Symptoms in Babies
+- Symptoms of an Ear Infection in Babies

 - Treatment for Ear Infections in Babies

 - Can Ear Infections in Babies Become Serious?

 - Why is it Important to Treat Ear Infections Properly?